 The firm successfully acted for an international operator in a Hong Kong-seated arbitration over a hotel resort within the wider Iskandar development project in southern Malaysia.

 In another case, the team helped an Astro unit prevail on claims that it was not in breach of a non-disclosure agreement, also obtaining US$1 million in costs.

-The firm has appeared in several landmark cases before Malaysia’s highest court that have helped to shape case law on enforcement and set-aside of awards as well as interim relief and stays in aid of arbitration.
+The firm has appeared in several landmark cases before Malaysia’s highest court that have helped to shape case law on enforcement and setting aside of awards, as well as interim relief and stays in aid of arbitration.

-The firm has recently been acting in a number of disputes relating to construction projects in Malaysia.
-These include representing Malaysian Resources in four matters concerning hotel resorts and a conference centre.
+The firm has been acting in a number of disputes over construction projects in Malaysia, including for Malaysian Resources in four matters concerning hotel resorts and a conference centre.

-It has been defending Singapore’s Hatten Land against a US$15 million claim brought by a Chinese state-owned entity over a theme park, shopping and hotel development.
+It has been defending Singapore’s Hatten Land against a US$15 million claim brought by a Chinese state-owned entity over the development of a theme park, shopping mall and hotels.

-Malaysian infrastructure company Ireka has retained it for a domestic arbitration over delays to a project in the southern peninsula of Johor Baru.
+Malaysian infrastructure company Ireka is using the firm in a domestic arbitration over delays to a project in the southern peninsula of Johor Baru.